UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Accurate water test results require careful collection, including washing hands and following specific instructions for first draw or flushing times.

-Whether you use a mail-in kit or drop a sample off at a local lab, the accuracy of your results depends on how you collect the water.
-Improper handling can contaminate the sample and lead to false alarms.
+Whether you use a mail-in kit or drop a sample off at a local health department, the accuracy of your entire test depends entirely on your collection methodology.
+Improper handling easily contaminates the vial, resulting in false positives and unnecessary panic.

-1. Preparation: Wash your hands thoroughly.
-Do not touch the inside of the bottle or the inside of the cap, as your skin oils and bacteria can skew the results.
+1. Preparation: Wash your hands thoroughly with unscented soap.
+Do not touch the inside of the bottle or the underside of the cap, as your skin oils and natural bacteria will skew the lab results.

 Illustration explaining water test terms MCL, PPM, and PPB with a glass of water and test document.